 Virtual Influencer Example: Lil Miquela

 Miquela Sousa, also known as Lil Miquela, is a great example of a virtual influencer.
 She is a character created by Trevor McFedries and Sara DeCou and her Instagram profile currently has three million followers.
 As a marketing tool, she has been featured in product endorsements for various brands including Prada and Calvin Klein.
-She showcases sponsored products on her Instagram account and sge gas even released several music singles.
-She’s been “photographed” with a number of other celebrities including Diplo, Millie Bobby Brown and Shane Dawson and has been “interviewed” by various publications such as Vogue, Buzzfeed, the Guardian and Refinery29.
+She showcases sponsored products on her Instagram account and sees Gas even release several music singles.
+She’s been “photographed” with a number of other celebrities including Diplo, Millie Bobby Brown, and Shane Dawson, and has been “interviewed” by various publications such as Vogue, Buzzfeed, the Guardian, and Refinery29.
 Miquela was even named one of Time’s 25 Most Influential People on the Internet in 2018!
-Although they are some of the most famous, Lil Miquela and Lu do Magalu are far from being the only virtual influencers out there.
+Although they are some of the most famous, Lil Miquela and Lu do Magalu is far from being the only virtual influencers out there.
 In fact, many of these fictional characters exist on the web with various numbers of followers.
 Here’s a list of the Top 15 Virtual Influencers for 2021.

 Virtual influencers offer a lot of great opportunities, but is working with this kind of influencer right for your brand?
 It’s important to consider whether a virtual persona actually fits your brand.
 If you work with an existing virtual influencer with an established platform, you’ll need to take a close look at the persona they have already established to determine whether it will be a good fit.
 The same applies if you book an existing virtual influencer for your company or campaign.